 How to convert MBR to GPT in Server 2012 without deleting?

 Step 1: install and start AOMEI Partition Assistant Server.
 At the

 main interface, right-click the disk you want to convert to GPT in Server 2012 and

 Step 2: then click “OK”>“Yes” to confirm the operation.

-Step 3: click “Apply” and then “Proceed” to commit the task.
+Step 3: click “Apply” to commit the task.

-There is AOMEI Partition Assistant Lite edition that is free to use in Windows Server 2012 which allows you to do basic partition operations and resize and move partition.
+The AOMEI Partition Assistant Server edition also allows you to do basic and advanced partition operations such as resizing/deleting/formatting and moving/copying/wiping partition.